Environment & Scene Graph¶

 Cloning for Planning

 Motion planners internally clone the environment.
-You don't need to clone manually unless doing parallel planning.
+You don't need to clone manually unless you're running parallel planners.

 Next Steps¶